venkstasiva/student-teacher-booking/student Teacher/readme.md

-Student-Teacher Appointment System Done By Me Adithya Rayabarapu..
+Student-Teacher Appointment System Done By Me Malapativenkatasivanandu..
 Project Overview
 I'm excited to introduce the Student-Teacher Appointment System, a comprehensive platform developed to simplify the appointment process for students and teachers.
 This project was created using HTML, CSS, JavaScript, and Firebase during my internship at Unified Mentor.